nixcloud/pankat/README.md

 * consider for series that they can be either in posts or any posts/arbitrary folder but are then generated into posts (warn on name collision)

-* make evaluation lazy, rework md5 and article re-creation, rework xml, rework timeline
-* // when to rerender article?
-Articles.go
-  // change in
-  // - title
-  // - Article
-  // - ModificationDate
-  // - tags
-  // - series
-  // - SrcFileName
-  // - DstFileName
-  // - BaseFileName
-  // - SrcDirectoryName
-  // - Anchorjs
-  // - Tocify
-  //
-  // but also when
-  // previous/next article have these changes
-  // - DstFileName
+* BUG pankat-server timeline not updated on article update

+* mobile html is the horror:
   * scroll up: some articles render it inside the paper, some outside

-* mobile html is the horror:
   * font size bogus,
   * background paper while it would look better fullscreen
   * < and > for series is not expanding to vertical size
   * main menu is hard to read
   * source code boxes are tiny compared to the rest
 * add drafts subpage which lists all articles in draft state

-* ArticlesCache: add error handling

 * BUG https://github.com/nixcloud/pankat/issues/3
   a href="https://lastlog.de/blog/media/tuex.png